T3chnocr4t/T3chnocr4t/README.md

 </p>

-One of the sayings I've heard as a cybersecurity analyst is, "People often say cybersecurity is like hiding your money under the mattress for safety," so that it confesses to you, but that is not quite right.
+One of the sayings I've heard as a cybersecurity analyst is, "People often say cybersecurity is like hiding your money under the mattress for safety😄," so that it confesses to you, but that is not quite right.
 As an aspiring cybersecurity analyst and pentester, I aim to protect networks by monitoring, responding to incidents, and managing vulnerabilities.
 I also strive to test systems by identifying and exploiting weaknesses to enhance security.
 ### A little Introduction About Myself

 I am a cybersecurity enthusiast.
 I love protecting data, networks, organizations, and people.
 I don't know everything, but I've always aspired to learn more.
 I've carefully studied Linux, networking, and Security+.